 Not All Chokes Are Created Equal

-I am mentioning this as a serious precaution, not a suggestion in any way.
-DO NOT choke your partner unconscious, EVEN IF you think you can do it safely.
+- Do not choke your partner unconscious, even if you think you can do it safely.
 It’s much too high a risk, and truly cannot be done safely.
 Ever.

 Isabella Frappier is an Australian ex-pat living in LA, who swapped gumtrees for palm trees.
 She’s a writer and a holistic Sexuality Doula, who specializes in body literacy, sexual sovereignty, and BDSM.